The oldest rule for thinking about how to start investing money is also the simplest: “Buy low, sell high.”

 While it seems blindingly obvious and begs the question of why anyone would want to do anything else when investing, you might be surprised how hard it is to put into practice.

-Holding onto your stocks during periods of intense market volatility takes a lot of courage and isn’t what the human brain is wired to withstand.
+Holding onto your stocks during periods of intense stock market volatility takes a lot of courage and isn’t what the human brain is wired to withstand.

 There’s an ocean of information out there and sorting through it requires deliberate, thoughtful reflection when piecing together what you’ve read.

-Through investing, you can buy assets which, hopefully, grow in value, whether it is a home, a tax-advantaged investment (e.g., retirement account, health savings account), stocks, bonds or alternative investments.
+Through investing, you can buy assets which, hopefully, grow in value, whether it is real estate like your home, a tax-advantaged investment (e.g., retirement account, health savings account), stocks, bonds or alternative investments.